From 5K to Ultra: Scaling Your Training by Distance

 Increasing Volume and Intensity Simultaneously

 When stepping up in distance, many runners try to maintain their shorter-distance intensity while adding miles.
 This is a recipe for injury.
 Add volume first, then reintroduce intensity once your body has adapted to the new load.
-A useful rule of thumb: increase weekly mileage by no more than 10% per week, and keep intensity work flat during buildup phases.
+A common guideline is to increase weekly mileage by no more than about 10% per week, though recent evidence suggests that the relationship between load changes and injury risk is more nuanced than a single percentage rule [12].
+Keeping intensity work flat during buildup phases remains prudent regardless.

 Neglecting the Long Run Progression